Connaxio/connaxio.github.io/docs/src/espoir/arduino.md

 # Arduino
 Arduino is a popular embedded development framework and is great for learning and for simple applications.
 A special setup may be required to program Espoir with Arduino, because the `ESP-MINI-1` may be single or dual core.
 Newer versions will eventually all be dual core.

 There are a few ways to use the Arduino framework with Espoir.
-The instructions provided will work for both single core and dual core processors.
+The instructions provided below are specialized for the single core version, but they will work for both single core and dual core processors.

 ## Arduino IDE